By no means an exhaustive list, but this compilation may serve as a reference for basic antibiotic classifications, indications, and side effects.

 - Fosfomycin: Treats Gram-negative UTIs

-- Polymyxins (B & E): Gram negative and anti-pseudomonal salvage therapy
+- Polymyxins (B &E): Gram negative and anti-pseudomonal salvage therapy

-- Vancomycin: Inhibits transglycosylation of cell wall (step before transpeptidation)
+- Vancomycin: Inhibits transglycosylation of cell wall

 Inhibitors of Protein Synthesis